Suwama: Voodoo Murders (2006–2008)

-All Japan Ace (2008–present)
+All Japan Goat (2008–present)

 At All Japan's New Year's Shining Series show on January 3, 2008, Suwama saved Keiji Mutoh and Joe Doering from a post-match attack by the Voodoo Murders stable.
 After Suwama tore off his Voodoo Murders shirt, he shook hands with Mutoh and signaled his return to the All Japan Seikigun.
 On March 1, 2008, Suwama defeated Taru at Pro Wrestling Love in Ryogoku, Vol. 4.
 From April 5–9, Suwama participated in All Japan's annual Champion Carnival tournament, which he ultimately won on April 9 by defeating New Japan Pro-Wrestling (NJPW) star Hiroshi Tanahashi in the finals.
 Suwama finished the Carnival group stage with 2 wins, 1 loss and 1 draw, which earned him 5 points.

 On April 29, 2008, Suwama defeated Kensuke Sasaki to win the All Japan Triple Crown Championship.

 Suwama first defended the Triple Crown on June 28, 2008, against Osamu Nishimura, beating Nishimura with the Last Ride.
 Suwama challenged Taiyo Kea and Minoru Suzuki on August 3, 2008 for the World Tag Team Championship teaming with Osamu Nishimura but did not win the belts.
 Suwama's second defense of the Triple crown was on August 31, 2008 versus Taiyo Kea it went to a 60-minute time limit draw.
 Suwama team up with Ryuji Hijikata in the All Asia Tag Team Championship tournament on January 2–3, 2009 to crown new All Asia Tag Team Champions.
 Suwama and Hijikata got eliminated in the first round of the tournament by losing to Satoshi Kojima and Kai when Kojima used a lariat on Hijikata.
 Suwama and Shuji Kondo defeated Joe Doering and Zodiac on March 1, 2009, to become the number one contenders for the World Tag Team Championship, but did not win the championship from Taiyō Kea and Minoru Suzuki.
 On August 29, 2010, Suwama defeated Minoru Suzuki to win the Triple Crown Heavyweight Championship for the second time.
 He would go on to lose the title to Jun Akiyama on October 23, 2011.